Another honey product recalled over undisclosed erectile dysfunction drug

 WASHINGTON (WXIN) — Two companies are recalling their honey products after the FDA sent out a warning about selling products with undisclosed Viagra and Cialis.

 Both Viagra and Cialis are FDA-approved drugs to treat men with erectile dysfunction but are restricted for use under the supervision of licensed health care professionals.
-Both recalls come from companies that the FDA sent warning letters to.
+Both recalls come from companies that the FDA sent warning letters.

 The latest recall comes from MKS Enterprise LLC.
 On Monday, the company announced that it is recalling its Dose Vital VIP Vital Honey product.
 The recall was initiated after FDA laboratory analysis confirmed that the product contains the undeclared active pharmaceutical ingredient Tadalafil.
 This is the active ingredient in Cialis.